cap-js/docs/guides/databases-hana.md

 As CAP doesn't need these native associations, by default no native HANA associations are created anymore starting with CAP 9.

-In the unlikely case that you explicitly use them in other native HANA objects or in custom code, you can switch them back on:
+In the unlikely case that you need native HANA associations because you explicitly use them in other native HANA objects or in custom code, you can switch them back on:

 ::: code-group